lobzhanidzee/.NET-Training/README.md

-# Book Store Item
+# Book Store Catalog

-A beginner-level task for practicing object-oriented design and class declaration.
+Intermediate level task for practicing object-oriented design and class declaration.

 Before starting with the task learn the basics of [UML language](https://en.wikipedia.org/wiki/Unified_Modeling_Language) and [UML Class Diagrams](https://en.wikipedia.org/wiki/Class_diagram).
 Search YouTube for [relevant video tutorials](https://www.youtube.com/results?search_query=uml+class+diagram) to get started quickly.
 Don't waste time!
 You don't have to master class diagrams.
 You just need to get a [basic understanding on the topic](https://www.tutorialspoint.com/object_oriented_analysis_design/ooad_uml_basic_notation.htm), and you can always find the answer to your question in the [UML Class Diagrams Reference](https://www.uml-diagrams.org/class-reference.html).

-Estimated time to complete the task: 1 hour.
+Estimated time to complete the task - 1.5h.

-The task requires .NET 8 SDK installed.
+The task requires .NET 6 SDK installed.

 ## Task Description

-In this task you have to implement a class that represents a bookstore item.
-Each bookstore item has ten attributes:
+In this task you have to implement few classes that represents a bookstore item.
+Each bookstore item has these attributes:
 * A name of a book author.
-* An [International Standard Name Identifier (ISNI)](https://en.wikipedia.org/wiki/International_Standard_Name_Identifier) that uniquely identifies a book author.
+* An [International Standard Name Identifier (ISNI)](https://en.wikipedia.org/wiki/International_Standard_Name_Identifier) that uniquely identifies a book author (optional attribute).
 * A book title.
 * A name of a publisher who published a book.
 * A book publication date.